-The Gazela will later on become a profound symbol of the Shekhinah – the female manifestation of the Divine.
+Gazelles later become a symbol of the shekhinah, the female manifestation of the divine.

-According to the halachic judge Jacob ben Asher who lived and wrote in Ashkenaz in the fourteenth century, he who lives without a wife lives without a blessing.
-In the union between a man and a woman, there is an inner peace that here is equivalent to Torah studies, and this opinion mentions the blessing that the female figure in the Song of Songs represents that Ilan and Bacher referred to in their studies.
+According to the halakhhic judge Jacob ben Asher, who lived and wrote in Ashkenaz in the 14th century, a man without a wife lives without a blessing.
+The union between man and woman brings inner peace that is equivalent to Torah studies.
+This opinion mentions the blessing that the female figure in the Song of Songs represents, which Ilan and Bacher referred to in their studies.
 The woman is a vessel for blessing.